 - Experienced and supportive tutors

-- Gain real long term job prospects
+- Gain long term job prospects

 “On leaving the course we were all encouraged to call if we had any problems grooming which I thought was an added touch, it showed the College actually did care about its students and the well-being of the animals we would be working with.
 Since I left the College in July 2015 I have set up my own business; Petchase Dog Grooming and Walking Services based in Sandy.
 It has gone from strength to strength, so much so that we now have three people on the team!
 It was very daunting going out on my own and I must admit the first dog I did without encouragement of the teachers was rather scary… however, it is amazing how much knowledge you are taught and when the time comes you can put it into practice”.

-Another option would be to start up your own grooming business from home, in commercial premises, or out and about by taking it mobile.
-Alternatively you could look at working in partnership with an existing business such as a boarding kennels or dog walkers; these existing businesses will already have a client base in place with whom to start your new venture.
+Alternatively, ambitious groomers could open up their own dog grooming business from home, in commercial premises, or out and about by taking it mobile, or work in partnership with an existing business such as a boarding kennels or dog walkers.
+Building up connections with existing client bases and industry players in this way will help to boost your new venture long term.